 25. Border Collie Bernard

-Parents: Saint Bernard x Border Collie mix
+Parents: St. Bernard x Border Collie mix

 If you’re looking for a big dependable Border Collie mix, then there are few choices as great as the Border Collie Bernard.
 They can herd, hunt, guard and be loving companions.